Good chess quotes are easy to come by. But we’ve tried to narrow it down even further by just including the best of the best.

 Albert Einstein

 25.)
-I am convinced, the way one plays chess always reflects the player’s personality.
+I am convinced the way one plays chess always reflects the player’s personality.
 If something defines his character, then it will also define his way of playing.

 Vladimir Kramnik